sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 Once the solution is open, right-click on "Solution 'CognitiveSearchBot'" in the Solution Explorer (from now on we'll just refer to this as "the solution") and select "Rebuild" to pull down all the dependencies required.

+Right-click on the solution and select "Manage NuGet Packages for Solution...".
+Under "Installed", you should find "Microsoft.Azure.Search" listed.
+There's no action here, but you should know that this package contains libraries that make it very easy for us to call the Azure Cognitive Search API and process the results.

+### Step 2.1 - Understanding the Code

-> Note: There is a lot of "stuff" in this solution.
+There is a lot of "stuff" in this solution.
 If you've worked with bots before, you may be interested in looking around to see how we've set up the state, regular expressions, and the dialogs/responses.
 If you've never worked with bots before, do not fret!
 This is not a bots course, so we'll walk you through the important things we want you to learn.

-Right-click on the solution and select "Manage NuGet Packages for Solution...".
-Under "Installed", you should find "Microsoft.Azure.Search" listed.
-There's no action here, but you should know that this package contains libraries that make it very easy for us to call the Azure Cognitive Search API and process the results.

-Search for the BFV4 components mentioned above.
-Some of them are easy do find, the solution folders organize the code.
++ Let's search for some of the BFV4 components mentioned before.
+  + In the Solution Explorer, check the folders that organize the code: **Dialogs, Middleware, Responses, Utilities**.

-Open **SearchDialogBase.cs** by double-clicking on it in the Solution Explorer, it is in the Dialogs folder on the Solution Explorer.
+  + Open **SearchDialogBase.cs** by double-clicking on it in the Solution Explorer, it is in the Dialogs folder on the Solution Explorer.
 While there are lots of files in this solution, this is one of the most relevant.
 It does the integration with your search service.
 Spend at least five minutes reading the file **from start to finish**.
 We've commented what's happening on almost every line, so it is hopefully easy to follow, even if you don't have a background with bots.
 This code shows you how to interact with the Search service using C# and the Azure Search SDK.
+Componets like `SearchResponses`, `ISearchIndexClient`, and `SearchHitStyler` optimize the development and organize the interaction with the Azure Search Service.
+  + Open the **MainDialog.cs** file, in the same Dialogs folder.
+You can see how the state of the bot is managed within the `waterfalldialog`.
+At the end of the file you will see 3 `case` commands to route the main dialog, where you are now, the other possible dialogs of the bot.
+The interaction "help" drives the dialog straight to a response.
+Let's check them in the next item.
+  + In the **Response** folder you will see the 2 possible responses of the bot, one for the results and the main response, with the other possible answers.
+  + In the root folder, open the **Startup.cs** file.
+It has the regex code with all of the 3 possible intents and their middleware "injection".
+  + In the Middleware folder, open the **CognitiveSearchBot.cs** file.
+It handles the `turnContext` object detecting the dialog context and starts the main dialog if necessary.

+### Step 2.2 - Changing the code

 Near the bottom of the Solution Explorer menu, you will see the Constants.cs file.
 Open it with a double click.
 You'll notice that you need to fill in your search service name, search service key, and index name.
 Since you've created and tested the index in Postman, you should have these readily available.
 If not, you can open the Azure portal and locate your Azure Search service to get the needed information.
 Fill in your information and save the file (you can use `CTRL` + `S`).